CNET editors pick the products and services we write about. When you buy through our links, we may get a commission.

-If you upgrade to the premium tier ($4.99 a month or $50 a year for ad-supported; $9.99 a month or $100 a year for ad-free), you'll get access to the full catalog of 20,000 hours of content, including every episode of the original series.
+If you upgrade to the Premium tier ($5 a month or $50 a year, with ads) or the Premium Plus tier ($10 a month or $100 a year for no ads), you'll get access to the full catalog of 20,000 hours of content, including every episode of The Office and its original series.
 You'll also get next-day access to new episodes of all current NBC shows (as opposed to just freshman series on the free tier), and even early access to Late Night with Seth Meyers and The Tonight Show Starring Jimmy Fallon the night they air.

 If you're a big fan of NBC's stable of shows, want to catch up on some past hit movies or just don't want to shell out the cash for Netflix or Hulu, the free version of Peacock is great.
-But paying $5-$10 a month for it when you already have the other major streaming services may not be worth your while at this point -- at least until it adds more must-see originals or bingeworthy favorites like The Office.
+But whether you're willing to pay $5 to $10 a month when you already have the other major streaming services will depend on how much you want to watch The Office, Yellowstone and live sports like the Olympics.

 |Ads||Yes, with basic and first Premium tier||No||Yes, with basic tier||No||No|

 |Top titles||The Office, Parks and Recreation, 30 Rock, Law & Order, Brave New World||Stranger Things, The Queen's Gambit, Breaking Bad, The Crown||Handmaid's Tale, Catch-22, Lost, Bob's Burgers||Entire HBO catalog, Studio Ghibli films, DC films||The Mandalorian, WandaVision, Avengers Endgame, Toy Story, The Simpsons|